seolhalee/seolhalee.github.io/index.md

 ## Bio

-Hi, I'm a master's student in [City and Regional Planning at Georgia Institute of Technology](https://planning.gatech.edu/).
+Hi, I'm a first year PhD student in [Informatics at University California, Irvine](https://www.informatics.uci.edu/).

-I do research in **urban planning, data science, and information systems** in cities.
-All my works question how to leverage the capacity of vast data and online connectivity to make collaborative cities and healthy communities.
+I do research in **data and information systems in urban planning & design** in cities.
+My works question how we deal with messy data in urban governance, where both big data analytics and community mapping happen at the same time.
+By answering the questions, I pursue to find ways to make the practices democratic and inclusive.

 Some topics I have addressed in my works are:
+- Urban communities, activism, and digital media;
 - Spatial patterns of social networks;
-- Urban communities, civic life, and digital media;
 - Social diversity in commercial places in Korean and American cities.

-Before I joined the current program, I studied civil engineering and geography at Seoul National University in South Korea, where I first became interested in the power of data that can either support or suppress people in cities.
+Before I joined the current program, I studied urban planning at Georgia Tech, civil engineering and geography at Seoul National University in South Korea.
+There I found my interests in the power of data that can either support or suppress people in cities.

-I have also practiced as a strategic designer/data analyst in urban planning organizations in Korea and the US.
+I have also practiced as a strategic designer/data analyst in urban planning & design organizations in South Korea and the US.

-My work often happens in front of computer screens,  but the most exciting part of my works always happens while I'm interacting with real people on sites.
+My work often happens in front of computer screens,  but the most exciting part of my works happens while I'm interacting with real people on streets.

 ---

 ## Education

+#### Informatics PhD
+University of California, Irvine, _2021-Present_
 #### Master in City and Regional Planning
-Georgia Institute of Technology, _2019-Present_
+Georgia Institute of Technology, _2019-2021_
 #### BSc in Civil and Environmental Engineering
 Seoul National University, _2014-2019_, _Summa Cum Laude_
 Minor in Geography